Distinction Bosch SB7 / SB23 OC / SB23 System

 Bosch number range:

-Manufacturers who installed the system (list may be incomplete):
+Manufacturers that installed the system (list may be incomplete):

 Flange system:

-The first production years were delivered with three stud bolts (shown here as an example using a control unit):
+The earliest production years were delivered with three mounting studs (shown here as an example on a control unit):

-Later model years were then delivered with four stud bolts:
+Later production years were delivered with four mounting studs:

-The additional holes between the holes for the stud are for dowel pins; they serve to center the valve, but they were not always installed.
+The additional holes between the holes for the mounting studs are for dowel pins; they serve to center the valve but were not always installed.

-All valves with four studs are backward compatible with the three-stud version!
+All valves with four mounting studs are downward compatible with the version with three mounting studs!

 Note:

-IHC has frequently installed SB9 valves in the tractors delivered with this system in recent generations; an additional return line is integrated into the valve here.
+IHC often fitted SB9 valves in the last generations of tractors delivered with this system; here an additional return is integrated in the valve.

 Bosch SB23 OC